 How did I get there: Drive, please~ 🙂

 Let’s talk a little bit about the geography of Aso.
-Aso is located in the Kumamoto prefecture, on the island of Kyushu; and it is the largest active volcano in Japan.
-I learned that feature of the area is called caldera.
+Aso is located in the Kumamoto Prefecture, on the island of Kyushu; and it is the largest active volcano in Japan.
+I learned that the feature of the area is called caldera.
 Caldera is a hotpot-like volcanic feature with a cone-shaped volcano in the center, and its surrounding land was collapsed due to volcanic eruption many, many years ago.
 Villages are now built around the volcano these days.
 The largest village is Aso – and it is located on the north side of the volcano.

 That’s how we found our resort.
 For a much lower price, the resort was an amazing experience.
 The resort is divided into the old wing and new wing.
 Every guest has their individual room and a small outdoor hot spring area.
 Each zone is thoughtfully designed and has a view of the beautiful mountain range, with cows wandering outside on the lawn.

 Regarding the food, it was not top-notched as I have tasted better in the past, in another hot spring, however, it is common in Kyushu to have the cuisine of horses.
 We visited Aso in March and to me, it was the perfect temperature to soak in the hot spring outdoor and rejuvenate our exhausted bodies right before our big adventure for tomorrow.